 These mistakes can not only cause physical pain but also evoke nervousness, fear, and anxiety.
 Letting breath out releases muscles and allows your body to take care of you.
 Your BODY breathes better than you.

-If your breathing seems difficult and you have aches and pains, the Alexander Technique may be the solution.
-Find out more about Alexander Technique can help you at the NO COST workshop Confident Posture & a Pain Free Body May 10 in Los Feliz.
+If your breathing seems difficult and your body is tense, the Alexander Technique may be the solution.
+Find out more about Alexander Technique can help you, your breath, and your voice during the RESONATE workshop January 31 – Mar 7 in Los Feliz.

 There are 6 qualities of an engaging and powerful voice that can propel you towards SUCCESS, whether that means speaking on stage, on a telesummit, or interviewing on a radio program: